bernhardAxonIvy/doc/source/designer-guide/ivyscript/language.rst

    correct checking depending on the type of the tested object.

-Axon Ivy also supports auto-initialization of AXIS types:
+|axon-ivy| also supports auto-initialization of AXIS types:

 - ``org.apache.axis.types.Time`` to ``'00:00:00'``
 - ``org.apache.axis2.databinding.types.Time`` to ``'00:00:00'``